 Riding through the forest on a dirt bike is an exhilarating experience, but you need to be careful about how you ride and how you prepare.

 Of course, anything that’s exhilarating has its risks.
-The same could be said for riding BMX, playing football, surfing, even swimming at the beach.
+The same could be said for riding BMX, mountain biking, playing football, surfing, skiing.

 Statistically more than half of the dirt bike injuries resulting in a hospital stay are from racing at an official track.

 My own experience is reflective of that.
-I have broken my collarbone twice, ankle, and wrist, and all while competing on a track.
-I have never broken a bone trail riding, so if you only use a dirt bike for trail riding, your risk is dramatically reduced.
+I have broken my collarbone twice, ankle, and wrist, all while competing on a track.
+I have never broken a bone trail riding, so if you use your dirt bike for trail riding, your risk is dramatically reduced.

 If you’re a parent and are considering letting your kids get into dirt bike riding, should you be concerned?
 Of course you should, but at the same time, you can’t wrap them in cotton wool.
 You don’t want to kill their adventurous spirit.